 Day 2 — San José/Monteverde

 Explore the beauties of San José—from tropical fruit stands at the Mercado Central to the Teatro Nacional and the glittering Museum of Pre-Columbian Gold.
-After lunch on the central square, head north to the cloud forests of Monteverde.
-Go on a twilight forest walk when nocturnal creatures are waking up.
+After lunch in the central square, head north to the cloud forests of Monteverde.
+Go on a twilight forest walk as nocturnal creatures awaken.
 El Establo (B,L,D)

 Day 3 — Monteverde